Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Update the policy that is associated with the KMS key that is used to encrypt the forensic AMI.
 Configure the policy to allow the kms.
 Encrypt and kms Decrypt actions for the federated IAM role.
 - [ ] Update the policy that is associated with the federated IAM role to allow the kms.
 DescribeKey action for the KMS key that is used to encrypt the forensic AMI.

 ### A company wants to monitor the deletion of customer managed CMKs.
-A security engineer must create an alarm that will notify the company before a CM׀ is deleted.
+A security engineer must create an alarm that will notify the company before a CMK is deleted.
 The security engineer has configured the integration of AWS CloudTrail with Amazon CloudWatch.
 What should the security engineer do next to meet this requirement?

 - [ ] Within AWS Key Management Service (AWS KMS), specify the deletion time of the key material during CMK creation.
 AWS KMS will automatically create a CloudWatch alarm.
 - [ ] Create an Amazon EventBridge (Amazon CloudWatch Events) rule to look for API calls of DeleteAlias.
 Create an AWS Lambda function to send an Amazon Simple Notification Service (Amazon SNS) message to the company.
 Add the Lambda function as the target of the Eventbridge (CloudWatch Events) rule.
 - [x] Create an Amazon EventBridge (Amazon CloudWatch Events) rule to look for API calls of DisableKey and ScheduleKeyDeletion.
 Create an AWS Lambda function to send an Amazon Simple Notification Service (Amazon SNS) message to the company.
 Add the Lambda function as the target of the Eventbridge (CloudWatch Events) rule.
 - [ ] Create an Amazon Simple Notification Service (Amazon SNS) policy to look for AWS Key Management Service (AWS KMS) API calls of RevokeGrant and ScheduleKeyDeletion.
 Create an AWS Lambda function to generate the alarm and send the notification to the company.
 Add the Lambda function as the target of the SNS policy.

-### A company is building an application on IAM that will store sensitive Information.
+### A company is building an application on AWS that will store sensitive information.
 The company has a support team with access to the IT infrastructure, including databases.
 The company's security engineer must introduce measures to protect the sensitive data against any data breach while minimizing management overhead.
 The credentials must be regularly rotated.
 What should the security engineer recommend?

 - [ ] Enable Amazon RDS encryption to encrypt the database and snapshots.
 Enable Amazon Elastic Block Store (Amazon EBS) encryption on Amazon EC2 instances.
 Include the database credential in the EC2 user data field.
-Use an IAM Lambda function to rotate database credentials.
+Use an AWS Lambda function to rotate database credentials.
 Set up TLS for the connection to the database.
-- [ ] Install a database on an Amazon EC2 Instance.
-Enable third-party disk encryption to encrypt the Amazon Elastic Block Store (Amazon EBS) volume.
-Store the database credentials in IAM CloudHSM with automatic rotation.
+- [ ] Install a database on an Amazon EC2 instance.
+Enable third-party disk encryption to encrypt Amazon Elastic Block Store (Amazon EBS) volume.
+Store the database credentials in AWS CloudHSM with automatic rotation.
 Set up TLS for the connection to the database.
 - [x] Enable Amazon RDS encryption to encrypt the database and snapshots.
 Enable Amazon Elastic Block Store (Amazon EBS) encryption on Amazon EC2 instances.
-Store the database credentials in IAM Secrets Manager with automatic rotation.
+Store the database credentials in AWS Secrets Manager with automatic rotation.
 Set up TLS for the connection to the RDS hosted database.
-- [ ] Set up an IAM CloudHSM cluster with IAM Key Management Service (IAM KMS) to store KMS keys.
-Set up Amazon RDS encryption using IAM KMS to encrypt the database.
-Store database credentials in the IAM Systems Manager Parameter Store with automatic rotation.
+- [ ] Set up an AWS CloudHSM cluster with AWS Key Management Service (AWS KMS) to store KMS keys.
+Set up Amazon RDS encryption using AWS KSM to encrypt the database.
+Store the database credentials in AWS Systems Manager Parameter Store with automatic rotation.
 Set up TLS for the connection to the RDS hosted database.

 ### A company deployed IAM Organizations to help manage its increasing number of IAM accounts.
 A security engineer wants to ensure only principals in the Organization structure can access a specic Amazon S3 bucket.
 The solution must also minimize operational overhead.
 Which solution will meet these requirements?

-- [ ] 1 Put all users into an IAM group with an access policy granting access to the J bucket.
+- [ ] Put all users into an IAM group with an access policy granting access to the bucket.
 - [ ] Have the account creation trigger an IAM Lambda function that manages the bucket policy, allowing access to accounts listed in the policy only.
 - [ ] Add an SCP to the Organizations master account, allowing all principals access to the bucket.
 - [x] Specify the organization ID in the global key condition element of a bucket policy, allowing all principals access.